braidn/Knowledge-Repo/ReadingList.md

 ###Reading

+1. Functional Javascript
+1. The Element
+1. A Year Without Pants

+###Fin

 1. Clean Ruby
 1. So Anyway
-1. Functional Javascript
 1. Thinking Fast And Slow

-###Fin

 1. Thinking Like A Freak
 1. Rails Recipies
 1. Rails View